House Majority Leader Eric Cantor today released the following statement on the latest unemployment report:

 "I am once again honored to join my colleagues Representative John Lewis and many others including Representatives Gregg Harper, Alan Nunnelee, Bennie Thompson, and Terri Sewell to remember a very important time in our nation’s history.
 There were so many heroes in the Civil Rights Movement who brought about the necessity of change to the status quo in Mississippi and across the South.
 They represent the courage and perseverance of John Lewis and so many others who were fighting for the pursuit of freedom and opportunity for all Americans.
 This is an opportunity to come together and pay tribute to these trying times in our nation’s history, and to learn from them.
 I look forward to visiting the historic sites in Jackson that played such an integral role in our nation’s pursuit of a more perfect democracy."

-House Majority Leader Eric Cantor made the following remarks at the weekly House Republican leadership press conference:
+House Majority Leader Cantor gave the following remarks on the House Floor in support of the RAPID Act:

 "Mr. Chairman, I thank you and I thank the gentleman from Pennsylvania for his leadership on bringing this bill forward.
 Mr. Chairman, I rise today in support of the RAPID Act.